-- hold a degree in Nursing Science or an equivalent qualification; - meet the general regulations for Masters study at the University of Namibia; - annually furnish proof of current registration as a nurse with the Namibian Nursing Board.
+- hold a degree in Nursing Science or an equivalent qualification; - meet the general regulations for Master Study at the University of Namibia; - annually furnish proof of current registration as a nurse with the Nursing Council of Namibian.

-Please refer to the General Information and Regulations Prospectus for general regulations as far as postgraduate courses of study are concerned.
+Please refer to the General Information and Regulations Prospectus for general regulations as far as postgraduate modules of study are concerned.

-H.2 DURATION OF STUDY
+I.2 DURATION OF STUDY